-When you get married, there are so many decisions to be made, from the color scheme to the exit from the venue.
-But there are decisions to be made after the big day, as well -- such as will you change your last name?
+When you get married, there are so many decisions to be made, such as the color scheme, the food, and the venue.
+But there are decisions to be made after the big day, as well, such as will you change your last name?
 According to recent reports, somewhere between 60 and 80 percent of brides take their husband's last name when they get married, while 20 percent choose to keep their maiden name.
 But is a new last name right for you?
-Here, we'll share some things to consider before you take his name.
+Here, we'll share some things to consider before you take your partner's name.

 The Pros of Taking Your Partner's Name

 Considering taking your partner's last name?
 Check out these reasons in support of leaving your maiden name behind:

 - Having the same last name throughout your family unit just makes things simpler, especially once you have children.
 You'll likely find that things are easier when you go on trips, dealing with schools, and even just interacting with other parents when you're easily recognizable as being one family with a common last name.

 - If for some reason you don't like your given last name, this is an easy excuse to make a change.

 - Many brides find that having the same last name as their husband helps them feel more like a family and changing their name is an important and official symbol of the commitment they've made to each other.

 - Monogramming home goods, personalizing decor items, and making dinner reservations all become easier (although changing your name for a doormat probably isn't the best reasoning!)